Do Starbucks Refreshers Have Caffeine? What You Need to Know

 This depends on the drink size, the type of refresher you order, as well as any toppings you add.
 A popular Starbucks Refresher - the Pink Drink - contains 140 calories in a Grande 16 oz size.
 For the same size, the Violet Drink contains 110 calories, and the Strawberry Acai contains 90 calories.

-Starbucks refreshers do have caffeine, although the amount differs depending on the drink size and type.
+Starbucks refreshers do have caffeine, although the amount differs depending on the drink size.
 If you're looking for a caffeine-free alternative, try one of Starbucks' lemonade drinks.

 We hope you found this post helpful.
 Do you have any questions or tips to share?
 Let us know in the comments below!